On admission your nurse will show you the Paediatric Ward and ensure you are comfortable throughout your stay.

 - Room phone number: Please ask at the nurses’ station

 The Paediatric Ward does not have set visiting hours.
-However we encourage a quiet/rest time after lunch and we aim to have the children settled by 8 pm.
+We have quiet time between 1 pm and 3 pm daily and aim to have the children settled for the night by 8 pm.

 All beds within the ward are covered by closed circuit cameras which relay to the nurses’ station only.
 This is for the safety of our patients and is not a recording device.